ilhamperdana17/thermalvictim/README.md

 # How to use
 1. Install opencv , numpy, imutils
-2. Specify the location of the model and the image
+2. Specify the location of the model and the image (Edit on .py file)
 3. Run the .py file

 # Preview